Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Definitions and preparatory remarks

-\begin{remark} \begin{itemize} \item[1)] Any complex structure $S(\Sigma)$ on some compact and orientable surface $\Sigma$ automatically yields a conformal class $[g]$ of smooth metrics on $\Sigma$, which are compatible with any atlas $\mathcal{A}$ of $\Sigma$ belonging to the given complex structure $S(\Sigma)$, in the sense that there holds $\psi_i^*(g_{\textnormal{euc}})=e^{-2v_i}\,g$ on $\Omega_i$, $v_i\in L^{\infty}(\Omega_i)$, for any chart $\psi_i:\Omega_i \stackrel{\cong}\longrightarrow B_1^2(0)$ of the atlas $\mathcal{A}$ as in the first part of Definition \ref{definitions}; see here Lemma 2.3.3 in \cite{Jost.2006}.
-Hence, a complex structure on any fixed compact orientable surface $\Sigma$ automatically yields a conformal structure on $\Sigma$ in a canonical way, and actually also the converse holds on account of Theorem 3.11.1 in \cite{Jost.2006} respectively Theorems 2.9 and 2.13 in \cite{Riviere.Park.City.2013}, i.e. every Riemannian metric $g$ on a smooth, compact and orientable surface $\Sigma$ yields a certain conformal atlas $\mathcal{B}$ on $\Sigma$ - as in the first part of Definition \ref{definitions} - with the additional property, to only consist of \underline{isothermal} charts $\psi_i:\Omega_i \stackrel{\cong}\longrightarrow B_1^2(0)$ w.r.t. the prescribed metric $g$.
-Therefore, the two seemingly unrelated concepts of a ``compact and orientable surface endowed with a complex structure'' and of a ``smooth, compact and orientable surface endowed with a conformal class of Riemannian metrics'' coincide and thus will be used synonymously henceforth.
-See here also Section 1.3 in \cite{Tromba.Teichmueller.1992}. \item[2)] By the ``Uniformization Theorem'', Theorem 4.4.1 in \cite{Jost.2006}, the moduli space $\Mod_1$ of a compact torus, i.e. of a compact Riemann surface of genus $1$, is the upper half plane $\quat$ modulo the action of the modular group $\textnormal{PSL}_2(\ganz)$, whereas the Teichm\"uller space $\TT_1$ of a compact torus is the entire upper half plane $\quat$.
-See here also Theorems 2.7.1 and 2.7.2 in \cite{Jost.2006}. \item[3)] It moreover follows from ``Poincar\'e's Theorem'' - see Section 1.5 in \cite{Tromba.Teichmueller.1992} for an elegant proof treating the case ``$\textnormal{genus}(\Sigma)>1$'' - that every prescribed conformal class $[g_0]$ of Riemannian metrics respectively every complex structure $S(\Sigma)$ on a compact surface $\Sigma$ of genus $p\geq 1$ contains a \underline{unique smooth metric}, called $g_{\textnormal{poin}}=g_{\textnormal{poin}}(S(\Sigma))$, of \underline{constant scalar curvature} $K_{g_{\textnormal{poin}}}$ and \underline{unit volume}, i.e. such that $K_{g_{\textnormal{poin}}} \equiv \textnormal{const}(p)\in \rel$ on $\Sigma$ and with $\mu_{g_{\textnormal{poin}}}(\Sigma)=1$.
-Choosing some $g$ from the prescribed conformal class $[g_0]$, one considers the canonical ``Ansatz'' $g_{\textnormal{poin}}:=e^{-2u}\,g$ for the unknown ``conformal factor'' $u$ on $\Sigma$, and Poincar\'e's Theorem follows from the fact, that Liouville's elliptic PDE
+\begin{remark} \begin{itemize} \item[1)] Any complex structure $S(\Sigma)$ on some compact and orientable smooth surface $\Sigma$ automatically yields a \emph{conformal class} $[g]$ of Riemannian metrics on $\Sigma$ which are compatible with any atlas $\mathcal{A}$ of $\Sigma$ representing the given complex structure $S(\Sigma)$, in the sense that there holds $\psi_i^*(g_{\textnormal{euc}})=e^{-2v_i}\,g$ on $\Omega_i$, with $v_i\in L^{\infty}(\Omega_i)$, for any chart $\psi_i:\Omega_i \stackrel{\cong}\longrightarrow B_1^2(0)$ of the conformal atlas $\mathcal{A}$; see here Lemma 2.3.3 in \cite{Jost.2006}.
+Hence, a complex structure on any compact and orientable smooth surface $\Sigma$ automatically yields a conformal structure on $\Sigma$ in a canonical way, and actually also the converse holds on account of Theorem 3.11.1 in \cite{Jost.2006} respectively Theorems 2.9 and 2.13 in \cite{Riviere.Park.City.2013}, i.e. every Riemannian metric $g$ on a compact and orientable smooth surface $\Sigma$ yields a certain \emph{conformal atlas} $\mathcal{B}$ on $\Sigma$ which has the special property to only consist of \underline{isothermal} charts $\psi_i:\Omega_i \stackrel{\cong}\longrightarrow B_1^2(0)$ with respect to the prescribed metric $g$.
+Therefore, the two seemingly unrelated concepts of a compact and orientable smooth surface endowed with a complex structure respectively with a conformal class of Riemannian metrics coincide and thus will be used synonymously. \item[2)] It moreover follows from ``Poincar\'e's Theorem'' - see Section 1.5 in \cite{Tromba.Teichmueller.1992} for an elegant proof treating the case ``$\textnormal{genus}(\Sigma)>1$'' - that every prescribed conformal class $[g_0]$ of Riemannian metrics on a compact and orientable smooth surface $\Sigma$ of genus $p\geq 1$ contains a \underline{unique smooth metric} $g_{\textnormal{poin}}$ of \underline{constant scalar curvature} $K_{g_{\textnormal{poin}}}$ and \underline{unit volume}, i.e. such that $K_{g_{\textnormal{poin}}} \equiv \textnormal{const}(p)\in \rel$ on $\Sigma$ and with $\mu_{g_{\textnormal{poin}}}(\Sigma)=1$.
+This can be easily seen, if we choose some $g$ from the prescribed conformal class $[g_0]$ and consider the canonical \emph{Ansatz} $g_{\textnormal{poin}}:=e^{-2u}\,g$ for the unknown \emph{conformal factor} $u$ on $\Sigma$.
+Poincar\'e's Theorem now follows from the fact that Liouville's elliptic PDE